 Important Receiving Information – Hazardous Materials

 College of Engineering academic offices are not authorized to receive hazardous materials on-site.
-The College’s safety officer picks up all hazardous materials directly from Central Receiving and delivers them directly to the requestor.
-Please work with Chris Siepert, lab safety specialist on receiving hazardous materials.
+The College’s safety officer picks up all hazardous materials directly from Central Receiving and delivers them directly to the requester.
+Please work with Jon Scaggs, lab safety specialist on receiving hazardous materials.

 Major Chemical Spills